 Addition word problems are a great way to practice solving equations using real world examples.
 Use these addition to 20 word problem cards as a math center, brain break or small group activity.
-Kinders and Grade 1 kids will love problem solving!
+Kinders and first graders will love problem solving!

 Why Word Problems?

 The most common reason for doing word problems is to solve common, everyday occurrences such as “How much money do I need this week if I have to buy a bus ticket each day?'”

 But the next reason is to encourage children to think logically and to use abstract thinking.

 The process of reading the question, trying to understand it, re-clarifying and finally calculating an answer requires children to stop and think more carefully about the problem they are solving.
 It has the added benefit of giving children more practice in reading and comprehension.